 If you use a car or truck for deliveries or other business travel, be sure it is also properly insured.

-If you decide to hire an employee, you should learn about basic employment law issues such as hiring rules, how to avoid discrimination, and how to handle money matters like taxes and workers compensation.
+If you decide to hire an employee, you should learn about basic employment law issues such as hiring rules, how to avoid discrimination in California, and how to handle money matters like California state business income taxes and workers' compensation.

 For more information, see Nolo's Human Resources Law Center.